SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/serving-your-extension-from-sharepoint.md

 Go to the site where you want to test SharePoint asset provisioning.
 This could be any site collection in the tenant where you deployed this solution package.

-Chose the gears icon on the top nav bar on the right and choose **Add an app** to go to your Apps page.
+Chose the gears icon on the top navigation bar on the right and choose **Add an app** to go to your Apps page.

 In the **Search** box, enter '**app**' and choose *Enter* to filter your apps.